 Integrated Marketing Communication Catalog

 The value of this program comes in a relatively rare and novel approach to removing, heretofore, artificial barriers between schools of marketing and communication.
-All of the faculty, who will be involved, understand the interrelated nature of these various disciplines.
-Among the faculty who will teach in this program are individuals with considerable applied/practitioner experience in marketing communication.
-They understand the importance of collaboration between marketing professionals, consumer research specialists, communication professionals, media experts, creative consultants and more.
+All of the involved faculty understand the interrelated nature of these various disciplines.
+Among the faculty who teach in this program are individuals with considerable applied/practitioner experience in marketing communication.
+They understand the importance of collaboration between marketing professionals, digital experts, consumer research specialists, communication professionals, media experts, creative consultants and more.
 This is the common experience of those in the industry.

 Majors must have a cumulative GPA of at least 2.0, a minimum grade of C- in all communication courses, and a minimum overall average of 2.0 in all major coursework.
 Performance of majors is subject to review relative to their continuation in the program.